-2. Move the engine speed control lever 2 or turn the engine speed control dial 2 to the midpoint between the "IDLING" and "RUN" positions, and run the engine with no load at medium speed for approximately five minutes.

-- 3. Unlock the lock lever 3, and lift the bucket from the ground. - 4.
+- 2. Turn the engine control dial 2 to the midpoint between the "IDLING" and "RUN" positions, and run the engine with no load at medium speed for approximately five minutes. - 3.
+Unlock the lock lever 3, and lift the bucket from the ground. - 4.
 Operate the bucket and arm control levers slowly to move the bucket and arm cylinders to their stroke ends.